numfocus/DISC-committee/committee/public-meeting-minutes/2024-09-12-monthly-meeting.md

 - Coordination of https://pydata.org/numhack/ - AI hackathon, created by - PyData Global Impact scholars 2023
 - Working on the final text of NF CoC
 - Participation in FLOSS monthly meeting

+### Kweyakie Blebo
+- Co-organizing the DISC Unconference 2025
+- Spoke at PyCon Africa 2024 on Bias and Fairness in Artificial Intelligence
+- Spoke on a panel at AI Afahye hosted by AI Ghana on Women Transforming the AI Industry.
+- Nominated for Woman in Tech of the Year Award by Women's Choice Africa
+- Management of Because She Can